alessandrocapialbi/Book_Detection/README.md

 4. Jupyter

 ## Usage

+1. Put the dataset.zip file under a new folder in your named as you want.
+Just remember to change the path when extracting in the notebook.

-1. Open the notebook:
+2. Open the notebook:
    ```sh
    jupyter notebook book_detection.ipynb
    ```
-2. Execute cells sequentially.
+3. Execute cells sequentially.

-3. Provide paths for /models and /scenes folders if required.
+4. Provide paths for /models and /scenes folders if required.

 Outputs: